Norman-else/demo-code-reference/package_predictor/README.md

 from a small dataset of product names **and descriptions** to predict package size and type.
 The network is implemented from scratch without external machine learning libraries.
-The CSV file only provides names and descriptions; the training script assigns synthetic size/type labels for demonstration.
+The CSV file only provides names and descriptions; the training script now generates deterministic synthetic size/type labels from each product name using hashing so it can work with any dataset lacking these fields.

 ## Files